 Sustainable irrigation water management should simultaneously achieve two objectives: sustaining irrigated agriculture for food security and preserving the associated natural environment.
 A stable relationship should be maintained between these two objectives now and in the future, while potential conflicts between these objectives should be mitigated through appropriate irrigation practices.
-The Aral Sea region in Central Asia is a region that is known for the conflict between sustaining irrigated agriculture and rehabilitating the environment.
-The current status of irrigation water management in the region demonstrates that the Aral Sea disaster is a prime example of unsustainable irrigation development.
-This paper presents an integrated modeling framework for sustainable irrigation management analysis and applies it to analyze irrigation water management in the Aral Sea region.
-Based on the modeling results, alternative futures of the irrigation practice in the region are explored and it is found that maintaining current irrigation practices will lead to worse environmental and economic Investments in infrastructure improvements (an annualized amount of about consequences.
-US\$299 million) and crop pattern changes are necessary to sustain the irrigated agriculture and the associated environment in the region.
-Moreover, a penalty tax on salt discharge less than US\$50 per ton as an economic incentive may help address environmental problems, while having only a small effect on irrigation profit.
+Lessons learned from unsustainable water management practices around the world demonstrate the necessity-and growing urgency-of applying sustainability principles to water management in river basins where irrigation is a major factor.
+This paper presents the operational concepts and analytical framework for sustainability analysis of irrigation water management in irrigationdominated river basins.
+These are applied to the Aral Sea region in Central Asia, a region famous for its conflict between sustaining irrigated agriculture and preserving the environment.
+Maintaining current irrigation practices will lead to worsening environmental and economic consequences.
+Infrastructure improvements and changes in crop patterns will be necessary to sustain the irrigated agriculture and the associated environment in the region.
+A penalty tax on salt discharge, as an economic incentive, may help address environmental problems while having only a small effect on irrigation profit.

-Keywords: Irrigation Water Management, Sustainability; System Analysis; Aral Sea, Syr Darya basin
+Keywords: Irrigation Water Management, Sustainability, System Analysis, Aral Sea